 But those harsh winters take their toll on wooden decks.
 After all the snow had melted, a close look at our small deck revealed its deterioration.
 The paint was chipped, worn, and some of the wood was beginning to splinter.
 Not exactly the ideal foundation for our outdoor oasis.

-I revived it with a coat of Behr's Deck Over product, which sealed the wood as well as any paint chips and splinters, making it almost look brand new again!
+There are several products on the market designed to revive weather-beaten decks such as this one.
+After doing some research, I chose Behr's Deck Over product.
+This resurfacing treatment sealed the wood as well as any paint chips and splinters, making it look (almost) brand new again.

-Once we put all our furniture back, along with a new rug and some accessories, it quickly became a true backyard oasis.
+Once we put all our furniture back, along with a new rug and some accessories, our backyard oasis came to life!